-Law students who successfully complete the Center for Legislative Practice program of study receive a J.D. degree accompanied by a legislative practice certificate.
+Law students who successfully complete the Legislative Practice Center program of study receive a J.D. degree accompanied by a legislative practice certificate.
 In addition, the accomplishment is noted on students' transcripts, which signals their unique preparation in legislation and administrative rule-making procedures.

-The program of study for the Center for Legislative Practice begins in the second year of law school and provides students with the skills and knowledge necessary for legislative practice.
+The program of study for the Legislative Practice Center begins in the second year of law school and provides students with the skills and knowledge necessary for legislative practice.
 The required courses focus on general topics involving the structure and operations of governmental agencies.
 They are: